Hurtak/dotfiles/linux-stuff.md

     - save changes, go back to the terminal and type
     - sudo update-grub
     - and restart
-- Install
-    - sublime text
-    - spotify
-    - git
-    - xclip

 # TODO
-    - clone my dev repositories
-    - install & setup
-        - spotify
     - dot files
-        - setup npm config
         - update github dotfiles
         - consider what can be put into the dotfiles from this readme
         - source .bashrc doesent work from script & it probably should not be there - you should manually check files
         - add comments at the start and at the end of files - but only if we are appending to already existing file, otherwise just put the contents in
         - alias for pc restart/shutdown/sleep ?

-    - list of useful globally installed utilities
     - learn with xclip or find nodejs replacement
-        - tldr # !!! super useful
-        - check this repository history
-        - tldr # better manual
-        - cloc # count lines of code
-        - npm-check # management of outdated dependencies
-        - gzip-size-cli
-        - http-server
-        - speed-test # internet speed test
-        - sindre sorhus cli utilities

     - git gui?
     - dropbox (or some other alternatives?)
-    - steam
     - something easier to use than vim?
     - something for image editing
     - pidgin